faizalrf/mariadb-ha/README.md

 Create a `.env` file under `mariadb-ha` folder (which contains `docker-compose.yml` file), with the following values

 ```
-DOWNLOAD_TOKEN=
-MARIADB_VERSION=10.5
-DEFAULT_PORT=3306
+DOWNLOAD_TOKEN=<MariaDB-Token>
+MARIADB_VERSION=10.6
+MAXSCALE_VER=23.01
+TARGETARCH=amd64
 ```

 ***Note:** All the `docker-compose` commands needs to be executed from within the `mariadb-ha` folder, while the other scripts can be executed from anywhere.*

 - `DOWNLOAD_TOKEN=<Your MariaDB Enterprise Download Token>`
   - This token can be retrieved from <https://mariadb.com/docs/deploy/token/> but you must have an a MariaDB enterprise account.
-- `MARIADB_VERSION=10.5`
+- `MARIADB_VERSION=10.6`
-  - Is hardcoded to 10.5, but feel free to change.
+  - Is hardcoded to 10.6, but feel free to change.
-  - There are some configurations that are dependant on 10.5 which you might have to remove if you plan to use an older version.
+  - There are some configurations that are dependant on 10.6 which you might have to remove if you plan to use an older version.
-- `DEFAULT_PORT=3306`
+- `MAXSCALE_VER=23.01`
-  - Just the default MariaDB port, in case you need to use a different one.
+  - MaxScale Version to use

 Once the `.env` has been created, execute the `./deploy` script or execute the following steps manually to set the cluster up

 ```